yetibot/yetibot.github.io/resources/templates/md/pages/user-guide.md

 !echo $(echo $(echo Yetibot) is) alive
 ```

-These examples are necessarily simplistic, but when you start piecing together
+These examples are necessarily simplistic but when you start piecing together
-more complex commands that fetch data the ability to arbitrarily nest
+more complex commands that fetch data, the ability to arbitrarily nest
 expressions provides tremendous power.

 ## Xargs